brando90/namespaces/README.md

 ```

 `__getitem__` and `__setitem__` are disabled to avoid accidental access to potentially API-breaking behavior.

+`FrozenNamespace` is an immutable, hashable `Namespace`.
+The hash is lazily computed and is cached for performance.

 `FrozenNamespace` guards against mutations via `__setattr__` but can be mutated if you try hard enough...
 > Your colleague may be missing the point of a "consenting adults language" where nothing in pure python code is truly private (in the sense of being enforced).